SecurityW0rm/Security-Alert-Script/README.md

 5 failed passwords: A text message will be sent to your phone regarding the suspicious activity.
 (Optional)

 Most major phone carriers have a function where you can use your email to send text messages to yourself.
+However, it's not incredibly quick or "real-time", as the message must traverse the phone company's servers.
-I thought it would be cool to implement it in scripts and some automation stuff.
+But I thought it would be cool to implement it in scripts and some automation stuff.

 Read more about it here: [https://20somethingfinance.com/how-to-send-text-messages-sms-via-email-for-free/](https://20somethingfinance.com/how-to-send-text-messages-sms-via-email-for-free/)